ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ![](images/kafka-hl-view.png)

-The diagram above shows brokers allocated on three servers, partitions used by producer and consumers and data replication.
-Zookeeper also runs in cluster.
+The diagram above shows brokers allocated on three servers, partitions used by producer and consumers and data replication (See next section for a quick summary of those concepts).
+Zookeeper is used to persist states of the platform and it also runs in cluster.
 Before going into the details of this architecture we want to summarize the key concepts.

 ### Key concepts
 * Kafka runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.